zbalda/call-of-2d-zombies/README.md

 ## Goal
-The goal of this project was to refactor a simple two-dimensional game I had created in my Intro to Computing.
+The goal of this project was to refactor a simple two-dimensional game I created in my Intro to Computing class.
 The purpose was to apply good software design principles, use design patterns where they were suitable, and eliminate as much code rot as possible.

 ## Design
 ![UML_Diagram.png](cpp/src/resources/UML_Diagram.png)

+### Overview
+Framework initializes SDL, contains the Game objects, window and renderer, and the main game loop.
+In each game loop it handles SDL events and updates the appropriate Game object depending on the current game state.
+Different Game objects and game states can be added for different components of a game (e.g. main menu, game world, game options, etc.).
+Its not a true framework but it does share an attribute of frameworks by calling on Game objects.

+Each Game object loads its media, handles SDL events given by the Framework, and progresses its state on each update.
+The update method implemented by each Game object uses the renderer it is given to draw anything to the screen.

+The Game World, specifically, holds all of the Game Objects (note: Game World is a Game object, a Game object has Game Objects).
+When the Game World is updated it updates each of its Game Objects.
+Game Objects may call back on the Game World to handle collisions.
+The Game World maintains the creation and deletion of Game Objects using a Game Object Factory and Game Object Spawners.

+Each Game Object is a container of Components.
+When a game object is updated, it updates each of its Components.
+The Components can handle Input, Physics, AI, and Graphics.
+The player, for example, is a container of Input, Physics, and Graphics Components.
+The Game Object container also implements message passing for communication between components.

+Each Game Object is also a prototype.
+The Game World maintains a collections of spawners that it updates after updating all of its Game Objects.
+A spawner may add an enemy or any other Game Object to the container of Game Objects when it is updated.
+It also implements a timer to add enemies at adjustable intervals.

+### Design patterns

 #### MVC and the Game Loop
 The core design patterns of this game, or of most games for that matter, are probably the Model View Controller and the Game Loop.
 Like most UI programs, this game utilizes the MVC pattern to collect input from the user, update the game model based on that input and render the view.
 Unlike other event driven UI applications and event driven games, this game also runs on a game loop.
 Game loops are useful when the game model needs to advance continuously - which is the case here.